asand017/-sed-tutorial/README.md

 Once the text is in the pattern space, the provided commands are executed.

+Now that "Hello World!" is in the pattern space, the *'s/Hello/Goodbye'* command is applied to it.

 A command will only execute if the text in the pattern space qualifies for the command, or matches the pattern.

+Since "Hello" was present in the pattern space, substitution command will swap out "Hello" with "Goodbye."

-When the end of the line is reached, the pattern space is output to the output stream and has its newline replaced back in.
+When the end of the line is reached, the pattern space is output to the output stream (standard output) and has its newline replaced back in.

+After all the commands have been executed on the pattern space, the newline is added back to the string.
+So the output from the first line will be "Hello World!\n."

 Another cycle then begins for the next line of text in the file.

+Now the string "This is a test file" is placed into the pattern space.

 The **pattern** space is deleted between any two cycles; however, the **hold** space maintains its data throughout the process.